 Free POS with an iron-clad contract puts merchants at the mercy of the payment processor when it comes to the payment features they are able to use.
 If payment technology or the merchant’s industry standards change over the course of the contract — which, with the speed of disruption, is likely — the payment processor may not support the new functions or features the merchant needs.

-A payments company that supports all payment processors gives merchants the freedom to stay current with industry trends and leverage the most up-to-date technologies to create the payment experiences consumers demand.
+A payments company or payments integration partner that supports all payment processors gives merchants the freedom to stay current with industry trends and leverage the most up-to-date technologies to create the payment experiences consumers demand.

 How to compete